Nettle – the warrior herb + soup recipe

 20200420_133712 20200420_135009 20200420_140057

-4. Wash the nettles, chop them lightly, add them to the pot together with chopped garlic and about 2/3 of the amount of the garden peas
+4. Wash the nettles, chop them lightly, and add them to the pot along with the chopped garlic and about two-thirds of the garden peas.

-5. Reduce heat and simmer lightly only for a minute or two not to destroy the goodness from the nettles and garlic and keeping the peas light green.
-Blend the soup a smooth texture, add some water if needed and season with salt, pepper and lemon to your liking
+5. Reduce heat and simmer lightly for only a minute or two, to preserve the goodness from the nettles and garlic and keep the peas vibrant green.
+Blend the soup until smooth, adding water if needed, and season with salt, pepper, and lemon to your liking.

-6. Add remaining 1/3 of peas to give the soup some texture
+6. Add the remaining one-third of peas to give the soup some texture.
+Serve with vegan or dairy cream if you like.

 Enjoy